What if the Driver in the Bike Accident Flees the Scene or Doesn’t Have Insurance?

-Virginia is one of the few states that do not require drivers to insure their cars and other vehicles, but even in places like D.C. and Maryland where insurance is required, many drivers do not have coverage.
-What can you do if an uninsured driver hits you while you’re on your bicycle?
+Virginia is one of the few states that does not require drivers to insure their cars and other vehicles.
+So, what can you do if an uninsured driver hits you while you’re on your bicycle?
 Or what if you’re hit by a driver who runs off without providing insurance information or identification?
 Do you have any chance of recovering compensation for your medical bills, suffering, and other losses?

 Hit and Run Bike Accidents are Surprisingly Common

-Regardless of the reason a driver disappears without providing information, it is important to take quick action to locate and preserve evidence that reveals the driver’s identity and proves that they caused the accident and resulting injuries.
-If the driver realized that they fled the scene of an accident—and many of them do—they may try to take steps to erase evidence.
+Regardless of the reason a driver disappears without providing information, it is essential to take prompt action to locate and preserve evidence that reveals the driver’s identity and proves that they were responsible for the accident and resulting injuries.
+If the driver realized that they fled the scene of an accident, and many of them do, they may try to take steps to erase evidence.
 For instance, the accident may have knocked the car’s license plate loose, and the driver will notice and reattach it quickly.

 When there are witnesses to the accident, they are often willing to provide testimony in a hit-and-run case because they feel outraged at the conduct of the driver.
 Sometimes they take extra steps to identify the driver, such as photographing the license plate, taking notes about the vehicle, or even chasing down a driver to get a better look at them.